Dolomites Luxury Ski Safaris - 5 nights

 If your great loves are skiing, exploring and great food, then a luxury ski safari in the heart of the Dolomites is right up your street.
-We can tailor-make itineraries to incorporate up to three ski resorts in the Dolomites for up to 10 days.
+This itinerary will maximize your time on the slopes and take in some of the best views and runs in the Dolomites.

 At a Glance

 Experience the Dolomiti Superski - a 'carousel' of 12 inter-connected ski resorts with 1,200km of prepared pistes

 Enjoy superb skiing on or off-piste through the UNESCO World Heritage Dolomites

 Experience the intoxicating blend of Italian, Austrian and Ladin cultures and cuisine that co-exist in this region

 Savor the refined cuisine of northern Italy perfectly complimented by excellent local wines

 Ski with certified mountain guides, who will help you discover the beauty of these magnificent mountains